sanchit48/pokemonApp/README.md

-# Pokemon App
+# Pokemon Website
-This web app uses ajax call and collects data from poke API using jQuery
+This is a dynamic website I made to learn about ajax call and the collection of data from the API using jQuery